nationalarchives/dr2-lambda-template.g8/README.md

 Kebab case should be used.
 ### organisation
 Used for the package structure and the organisation in build.sbt
-### use_sqs_event
+### use_event
-Creates a lambda which takes an SQS event.
+Creates a lambda which takes an event.
+This is an SQS event by default but the aws-lambda-java-events is imported so this can be swapped out for another one.
 Can't be used with use_input_stream
 ### use_input_stream
 Creates a lambda which takes an input stream.
-Can't be used with use_sqs_event
+Can't be used with use_event
 ### setup_ci
 Creates the .github/workflows folder and a test, build and deploy workflow.
 This is DR2 specific so it can be ignored.